ToshkaDev/starter-hugo-research-group/content/publication/bacillus-subtilis-and-its-closest-relatives-from-genes-to-cells/index.md

 ---
-title: "Bacillus subtilis and Its Closest Relatives: from Genes to Cells."
+title: "Bacillus subtilis and Its Closest Relatives: from Genes to Cells"
 subtitle: Chemotaxis and Motility, 437-452.
 In A. L. Sonenshein et al. (Ed.)
 publication_types:
   - "6"